Thomas McGuane: Career

-After briefly attending the University of Michigan and Olivet College, McGuane graduated from Michigan State University, where he received a B.A. in English in 1962 and met lifelong friend Jim Harrison.
-At the Yale School of Drama, where he obtained an M.F.A. in 1965, he studied playwriting and dramatic literature.
-A Wallace Stegner Fellowship to Stanford University in 1966–67 allowed him to finish his first published novel, The Sporting Club, published in 1969.
+After briefly attending the University of Michigan and University of Olivet, McGuane graduated from Michigan State University, where he received a BA in English in 1962 and met the writer Jim Harrison.
+He and Harrison became lifelong friends, bonding over a love for nature.
+At the Yale School of Drama, where he obtained an MFA in 1965, he studied playwriting and dramatic literature.
+A Stegner Fellowship to Stanford University in 1966–67 allowed him to finish his first published novel, The Sporting Club, published in 1969.

-Upon completing his Stegner Fellowship, McGuane and his first wife, Rebecca Portia Crockett (a direct descendant of Davy Crockett), began to divide their time between Livingston, Montana, and Key West, Florida.
+Upon completing his Stegner Fellowship, McGuane and his first wife, Rebecca Portia Crockett, began to divide their time between Livingston, Montana, and Key West, Florida.
 When the screen rights to The Sporting Club were purchased, he bought ranch property in Montana's Paradise Valley.
 His second novel, The Bushwhacked Piano, appeared in 1971.
-Jonathan Yardley in the New York Times called the 31-year-old McGuane “a talent of Faulknerian potential,” while Saul Bellow described McGuane as “a language star.”
-The novel won the Rosenthal Award of the American Academy and Institute of Arts and Letters.
+Jonathan Yardley in The New York Times called McGuane "a talent of Faulknerian potential," while Saul Bellow described McGuane as "a language star."
+The novel won the Rosenthal Award of the American Academy of Arts and Letters.

 McGuane's third novel, Ninety-Two in the Shade (1973), is perhaps his best known.
 It was nominated for a National Book Award.

 In 1973, he crashed his Porsche on an icy Texas highway.
 While not seriously injured, he was left speechless for several days.

 He reassessed his career and changed his focus to Hollywood's lucrative screenwriting opportunities.
 He entered a period where he became known as "Captain Berserko" and wrote screenplays for Rancho Deluxe (1975), shot in Livingston; The Missouri Breaks (1976), directed by Arthur Penn and starring Jack Nicholson and Marlon Brando; and self-directing a film adaptation of 92 in the Shade (1975), starring Peter Fonda, Warren Oates, Margot Kidder and Harry Dean Stanton.